 Open cut, or trenching, is the most common way to install and connect utilities, but it has some limitations.
 This method can only be used when the ground above the utilities can be disturbed and there are no buildings, roadways or other obstructions in the way.
 Directional boring can be used in the same situation where open cut excavation is planned, but it can also be used to go under roads, sidewalks, rivers, even houses if there is a need for it.

 The installation cost for trenching versus directional boring is usually lower, in the range of six to eight times less than horizontal drilling.
 These two technologies usually compliment each other; trenching or plowing being more cost-effective but having limitations and directional boring taking care of everything else but at a higher cost.
 If we wanted to choose one over the other without cost as a factor, directional boring or horizontal directional drilling would be selected as the best alternative, doing everything trenching and plowing can do and jobs once thought impossible before this great technology.

 Construction Footprint of Directional Boring

 Directional boring usually has a lower impact on the existing ground; meaning a lot less of the existing is disturbed.
 There is still damage that is done as with all construction equipment, but proper planning and patience can keep it to a minimum.
-The horizontal directional drilling machines are heavy, run on tracks and tend to disturb or damage the area below them or where they transit.
+The horizontal directional drilling machines—made by companies such as Vermeer—are heavy, run on tracks and tend to disturb or damage the area below them or where they transit.

 What Are the Benefits of Directional Boring?